oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_kvm.md

 bash <(curl -sSL https://raw.githubusercontent.com/fscarmen/tools/main/root.sh) [PASSWORD]
 ```

-## Considerations for opening a KVM virtual machine with an IPV6 address
+## Considerations for opening a virtual machine with an IPV6 address

 Due to long-term inactivity IPV6 does not use may lead to NDP broadcast cache invalidation reset, generally idle for about 50 minutes will appear IPV6 unavailable, commonly known as "IPV6 cutoff", at this time it is necessary to set up a timer task.